J0/sms-to-llm/prd.md

 ### Error Handling

-* If LLM call fails, return: \*"Sorry, there was an error.
-Please try again later." in the same language as the question
+* ✅ If LLM call fails, return: "Sorry, there was an error.
+Please try again later."
-* Log errors with context (phone number, message, timestamp).
+* ✅ Log errors with context (phone number, message, timestamp).
+* ✅ Database errors are logged to console but don't block message delivery.

 ## Non-Functional Requirements